Argentine fans swamp Porto Alegre for Nigeria match

 Another fan, Jose Cibils, had a ticket and a hotel room.
 He wore a sky blue and white wig, an Argentina shirt, and was wrapped in the national flag.
 He had arrived by car on Monday from Posada and had a ticket and a hotel room.

 Asked about the blanket security, he said: "It's good.
-This is very well-organised.
+This is very well-organized.
 There's a good mood, very respectful."

 The 34-year-old car salesman also had no doubt Argentina would win.
 But he would not stay on in Porto Alegre to celebrate.